 Every 5 minutes he is asked to go out and check the timeline of some pre-configured accounts stored in an SQLite database.
-Using regular expressions he looks through the last 10 Tweets for each account searching for SHiFT or VIP Codes.
+Using regular expressions he looks through the last 10 Tweets for each account searching for SHiFT Codes, Rewards and Expirations.
 It’s a pretty mundane operation with boolean matches but he can also perform partial matches to increase his search result confidence.
 Once a code is found he must then determine if it is new or not.
 To do this he checks his own internal database of codes and if it has not been cached he then takes it a step further and checks dgSHiFTCodes to see if maybe I, the human, have already tweeted it out.

 In October of 2019 it became increasingly obvious that a large portion of new followers were only interested in Borderlands 3 codes.
 During release these same SHiFT Codes would often expire in a matter of hours making Twitter’s curated notification system impossible to work with.
 To further complicate matters if you enabled account notifications you would get notifications for every game and VIP Code even if you only wanted Borderlands3 codes.

 This is what SHiFTBot’s little brother SHiFTBotBL3 was created for.
 His job is to run exactly 1 minute after his big brother and then check the primary timeline specifically for Borderlands 3 SHiFT Codes.
 If a code is found, retweet it to his own account dgSHiFTCodesBL3 .
 That’s it, that’s all.